open-telemetry/opentelemetry-operator/README.md

 In the above case, `myapp` and `myapp2` containers will be instrumented using Java and `myapp3` using Python instrumentation.

 **NOTE**: Go auto-instrumentation **does not** support multicontainer pods.
-When injecting Go auto-instrumentation the first pod should be the only pod you want instrumented.
+When injecting Go auto-instrumentation the first container should be the only you want to instrument.

 **NOTE**: This type of instrumentation **does not** allow to instrument a container with multiple language instrumentations.